antonemking/attachment-runner/README.md

 Attachment Runner allows you to migrate records and attachments from an existing ServiceNow instance to a new one.
 It also can be used to move attachments stored locally and move them to existing records in ServiceNow.

+*italic* Note: this was built over a weekend to fulfill an immediate need for a client.
+Test thoroughly with demo instances before using in a production env.

 ## Prerequisites

 Attachment Runner requires python3 to be installed and the following imports: